trywilco/wilco-docs/docs/actions-and-conditions/index.md

 has_toc: false
 ---

-# Actions and Conditions APIs
+# Actions and Conditions

 This page explains how actions and conditions work and documents all actions and conditions supported.
-This document assumes the reader is familiar with how [Triggers and Payload](Triggers%20and%20Payload.md) work.
+This document assumes the reader is familiar with how [Triggers and Payload] work.

 ## Actions - General